NRA1/DiaGraph/README.md

 ## Contributing
 Any contributions are more than welcome and if anyone has an idea for a proper name or a logo I would love to hear about it.
+For easier start are contents of every code file listed in FILES.md